The official dedication of the Fallen Heroes Memorial took placeFriday, May 24, at the Southeast Louisiana Veterans Cemetery in Slidell.

 Well over 100 people attended the memorial dedication, including many officials with the Louisiana Department of Veterans Affairs and Louisiana National Guard.

-St. Tammany Veterans Foundation, Inc. (STVF).
+The memorial was a project of the St. Tammany Veterans Foundation, Inc. (STVF).
 Lane Carson, President of the group, is shown at the podium.

 Gold Star Parents Unveiling of the Monument